aksommerville/fullmoon4/README.md

 - [ ] Move Map decoding out of DataService into a class of its own.
 - [ ] Finish everything by Halloween.
 - [ ] verify: Check neighbor edges cell by cell

+### Disambiguation

+There are other things called Full Moon, which are not this game.

+- Bart Bonte's 2009 Flash game: https://www.bartbonte.com/fullmoon/
+- ^ this is really cool
+- The tabletop gaming store in Terre Haute: https://www.fullmoongames.com/
+- Claude Leroy's nice-looking card game: https://boardgamegeek.com/boardgame/136523/full-moon
+- Many other google hits containing "Full Moon".
+But hey, it's a reasonably common phrase.
+- I think we're OK step-on-toes-wise.